rxOred/rxored.github.io/index.md

 ### Im familiar with,

-- C / C++/ C# - C++ is my language of choice and the first language i have learned (though i wrote my first hello world in Java).
+- C / C++/ C# - C++ is my language of choice and the first language i have learned (though i wrote my first hello world in Java when i was 12 :3).
 I learned C++ for arduino and i freqently used C++ when i was into unreal engine and game programming.
 When i changed my OS to linux, i spent a considerable amount of time with C doing low level development.
 - x86/x64 assembly - I have a good understanding of intel x86 and x64 instruction set architectures.
 I learned asm to debug my programs, eventally i started reverse engineering and now, assembly is natural to me.
 - python - I learned python a year ago, just to save time by automating stuff.
 - golang - Learned few months ago, i love it and replaced python with golang :3
 - Javascript - I know the basics of javascript and how the web works in general :3
 - Nim (not much tbh)
+- currently im busy learning/reversing arm T_T

 ### Things I do